riceissa/issarice.com/README.md

 Note also that since the Markdown files in this repository use Pandoc's Markdown, they do not render correctly on GitHub.
+Any MediaWiki files in this repository will render incorrectly on GitHub as well, because they use special templates that are only available on some MediaWiki installations (such as the English Wikipedia).

 [cool]: http://www.w3.org/TR/cooluris/
 [pf]: https://github.com/jgm/pandocfilters